-Note 1-Summary of significant accounting policies
+Note 1-Nature of organization and summary of significant accounting policies

 Special Olympics Tennessee, Inc. (the "Organization") is a Tennessee nonprofit corporation that provides sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities.
 These activities are funded through contributions, direct marketing, and special events.
 The Organization includes the combined accounts of the state office located in Nashville and approximately thirty area programs located throughout Tennessee.